dcdace/Gagnepain2017JoN/README.md

     - Addionally, perform the group-level analysis using Nilearn with non-parametric permutation tests and visualises the results: `reports/Group-Level-Analysis_on_SPM_first-level.ipynb`

 ### 3. Dynamic Causal Modeling (DCM)
-Perform an example DCM analysis.
+Performs an example DCM analysis.
 The example uses a model space from [Benoit et al. (2012)](https://doi.org/10.1016/j.neuron.2012.07.025) paper.
 It looks at rDLPFC-HC coupling modulated by No-Think condition.
 It has 12 models in the model space.
 The models are grouped in Input and Modulation families.

 1. **Concatenate multiple functional runs into a single run for DCM model**